 Lisa Biswas is a Teach Plus Rhode Island Teaching Policy Fellow and an 8th grade teacher at Nathan Bishop Middle School in Providence.
 She began her career teaching 6th grade self-contained at Bishop McVinney Regional School and then moved into a middle school math and science position before taking an eighth grade math position at Nathan Bishop.
 As head of the data team at her school, Lisa uses data to help other teachers support at-risk students.
 She is certified in elementary education, middle school math, and secondary math both in Rhode Island and Connecticut.
 Lisa holds a BA in elementary education from West Virginia Wesleyan College, a middle school certificate through coursework at Rhode Island College and Community College of Rhode Island, and an MA in mathematics secondary education from Western Governors University.

-Brian Bordieri is a Teach Plus Rhode Island Teaching Policy Fellow.
-He is an advisor at The Met, an innovative career and technical school.
-Brian began his career working in residential treatment schools serving emotionally and behaviorally-disturbed students as a counselor and later as a program supervisor, teacher, and principal.
-After reforming the school to a multidisciplinary, thematic, project-based learning model he joined The Met as an advisor, graduating his first cohort of students in 2016.
-Brian serves as a coach for Big Picture Learning, providing pragmatic leadership for reforming schools and educators and has provided professional development locally and nationally.
-Brian earned his BA in psychology from Rhode Island College and holds a certification from Providence College as a highly qualified social studies teacher.
+Brian Bordieri is a 2018-19 Teach Plus Rhode Island Senior Fellow.
+Brian is an advisor at The Metropolitan Regional Career and Technical Center (The Met), an innovative career and technical school with a mission to educate and empower youth through relentless commitment to student-centered learning and personal growth.
+He began his career working in residential treatment schools serving emotionally and behaviorally disturbed students as counselor and later as program supervisor, teacher, and principal.
+Brian graduated his first cohort of The MET students in 2016.
+He serves as a coach for Big Picture Learning, providing pragmatic leadership for reforming schools and educators and has provided professional development to teachers locally and nationally.
+Brian earned his BA in Psychology from Rhode Island College and earned a certification at Providence College culminating as a highly qualified social studies teacher.

 Alyssa Church is a Teach Plus Rhode Island Teaching Policy Fellow and a 6th grade math teacher at Blackstone Valley Prep Middle School where she is also the math coach for grades 5-8.
 Alyssa is dual-certified in mild-moderate special education K-8 and elementary 1-6.
 S She is a Rhode Island Learning Champion.
 She holds a BA in elementary and special education is from Providence College.